hyperledger/fabric/docs/source/cc_service.md

         // invoke code
 }

 //NOTE - parameters such as ccid and endpoint information are hard coded here for illustration.
-This can be passed in in a variety of standard ways func main() {
+This can be passed in a variety of standard ways func main() {
        //The ccid is assigned to the chaincode on install (using the “peer lifecycle chaincode install <package>” command) for instance ccid := "mycc:fcbf8724572d42e859a7dd9a7cd8e2efb84058292017df6e3d89178b64e6c831"